War of Padua: Background: Venice and the Carrarase lordship

-The Republic of Venice had encouraged the seizure of power by the Carrara family in Padua in 1318, hoping thus to gain a strong buffer state between themselves and the other Italian states.
+The Republic of Venice had encouraged the seizure of power by the Carrara family in Padua, hoping thus to gain a strong buffer state between themselves and the other Italian states, and for twenty years treated Padua as a sort of protectorate.
 However, Francesco I da Carrara (r.
-1350–1388) turned against Venice, allying with the Republic of Genoa in the War of Chioggia (1378–1381), which nearly extinguished the Venetian Republic.
+1350–1388) turned against Venice, fighting a border war with the assistance of Hungary in 1372–1373, and allying with the Republic of Genoa in the War of Chioggia (1378–1381), which nearly extinguished the Venetian Republic.

 Even after the ultimate Venetian victory in the War of Chioggia, Francesco I pursued a policy of expansion and encirclement of Venice.
 Allied to the Este lords of Ferrara in the west, he purchased Treviso from the Habsburgs, thereby threatening to cut Venice off from the trade routes leading over the Alps to Germany.
 Francesco I also interfered in the affairs of Patria del Friuli, aiming to gain influence on the Venetians' eastern flank.
 In 1388, Venice went as far as entering into an alliance with the ambitious Duke of Milan, Gian Galeazzo Visconti, in order to counter the Carrarese state: Francesco I was forced to resign, and Venice gained control of Treviso.

 Padua itself fell briefly under Visconti rule, but in June 1390, with the backing of Florence and the tacit support of Venice, Francesco II 'il Novello' recovered control of the city.
 During the following years, Padua reverted to being a useful buffer between Venice and the expanding Visconti realm.
 Venice supported the smaller Lombard lordships against Visconti, managing to check the latter's ambitions without itself entering into war with Milan, while at the same time effectively transforming the smaller lordships into its own clients.